 Goals and Research Objectives:

-The overall goals of the UA SRP are:
+The overall goals of the UA SRC are:

 - to support the development of a risk assessment process for dusts and associated metal(loid) contaminants generated by hardrock mining through toxicologic and biogeochemical studies; and

 - to develop innovative remediation technologies that will mitigate this risk.